noopman/aaworkshopattendee/module-8-observability-and-monitoring/Exercise1.md

 During this module you will also need the following PowerShell variables used previously:

-- $location - location of the first region deployed in Module 0
+- $location - location of the first region deployed in Module 0.
-- $apiResourceGroup  - name of your API Resource Group deployed in Module 1
+- $apiResourceGroup  - name of your API Resource Group deployed in Module 1.
-- $staticWebName - name of your Azure Static Web App resource
+- $staticWebName - name of your Azure Static Web App resource.
-- $gameContainerUrl - url of your Game API container
+- $gameContainerUrl - url of your Game API container.
-- $apimUrl - endpoint for your Azure API Management resource(Gateway URL)
+- $apimUrl - endpoint for your Azure API Management resource(Gateway URL).

 ## Step 1: Deploy an Azure Application Insights resource